ytrink/wilms-splicing/README.md

-For access gene expression datasets or any other questions, please email trinkya@biu.ac.il
+For access to gene expression datasets, splicing results, or any other questions, please email trinkya@biu.ac.il